Dominions

 The case for the dominions class rests on two short Pauline lists.
 Everything else is theological extension.

-In Pseudo-Dionysian theology, dominions regulate the duties and activities of the lower choirs.
+The direct answer is this: In Pseudo-Dionysian theology, dominions regulate the duties and activities of the lower choirs.
 They direct the virtues and powers below them in the second sphere.

 Aquinas read the function as the ordering of the lower angelic operations toward the divine purpose.
 Dominions hold the link between the contemplative first sphere and the active third sphere.